 "That's your problem - you don't wanna be in love.
 You wanna be in love in a movie." - Rosie O'Donnell as Becky, Sleepless in Seattle

 Folks everywhere seem to have strong opinions of one kind or another on how technology is changing us.
 We're thinking less because we have Google on our phones.
-We're talking less because we have Facebook on our phones.
-We are spending less to support entertainment because we have YouTube on our phones.
-And we like ourselves less because we're comparing ourselves to celebrities the Internet made famous.
+We're talking less because we have Facebook on our computers.
+We are spending less to support entertainment because we have YouTube downloaded into our brain stems (it's going to happen any day now, I'm telling you).
+And we hear our inner critic at more of a shout because we're comparing ourselves to celebrities the Internet made famous.

 This quote from the indomitable Nora Ephron reminds us that we had unrealistic expectations for our own lives long before smartphones and reality television.
 Watch enough films and you're bound to start judging the people around you just a little more harshly.
 How dare our co-workers have pores yet no witty dialogue to offer?